carbon-language/carbon-lang/docs/design/generics/details.md

 Note that we do _not_ consider two type-of-types using the same name to mean the same thing to be a conflict.
 For example, combining a type-of-type with itself gives itself, `MyTypeOfType & MyTypeOfType == MyTypeOfType`.
-Also, given two [interface extensions](#interface-extension) of a common base interface, the sum should not conflict on any names in the common base.
+Also, given two [interface extensions](#interface-extension) of a common base interface, the combination should not conflict on any names in the common base.

 **Rejected alternative:** Instead of using `&` as the combining operator, we considered using `+`,